AWS Session Manager Integration¶

 - Remote Host: Destination (e.g.,

-localhostor database host) - Remote Port: Port on the instance
+localhostor a database endpoint) - Remote Port: Port on the remote host

 - Region: Your AWS region (e.g.,